-Madonna Blasted For Her Tribute To Aretha Franklin During the VMAs
+Madonna Blasted For Her Tribute To Aretha Franklin During The VMAs

 — Rachel Magnabosco (@rachel_mag) August 21, 2018

-And Madonna’s 10-minute long story about her own success and her life only caused Twitter to respond accordingly.
+And Madonna’s 10-minute-long story about her own success and her life only caused Twitter to respond accordingly.
 People couldn’t believe that it was happening, and were outraged at the horrible tribute.
 Others pointed out that the VMAs did a bad job, but that not everyone did.
-One user pointed out that “Say what you want about BET… they would’ve done a way better Aretha Franklin tribute.
+One user pointed out, “Say what you want about BET… they would’ve done a way better Aretha Franklin tribute.
 This Madonna speech is reprehensible.”

 #VMAs: The Queen of Pop @Madonna pays tribute to the Queen of Soul, Aretha Franklin: "I want to thank you, Aretha for empowering all of us.
 R-E-S-P-E-C-T. Long live the queen." pic.twitter.com/ugdxbr48Gz